 Geography is about people and their relationship with their environment.
 This course includes field studies of interacting natural processes in contrasting coastal environments of the Auckland region.
+A field trip to a coastal area will be undertaken, with the expectation that students will also conduct further independent research for this internal.

 Students will develop a range of practical geographic skills as they investigate current geographic issues and global topics, including drawing and interpreting various types of maps and other forms of geographic data.

-Number Title Internal/ External Credits AS 91427 Demonstrate understanding of how a cultural process shapes geographic environment(s) Е 4 AS 91429 Demonstrate understanding of a given environment(s) through the selection and application of geographic concepts and skills Е 4 AS 91431 Analyse aspects of a contemporary geographical issue 1 3 AS 91432 Analyse aspects of a geographic topic at a global scale I 3 AS 91433 Apply spatial analysis, with consultation, to solve a geographic problem I 3
+Number Title Internal/ External Credits AS 91429 Demonstrate understanding of a given environment(s) through the selection and application of geographic concepts and skills Е 4 AS 91430 Conduct geographic research with consultation I 5 AS 91431 Analyse aspects of a contemporary geographical issue I 3 AS 91432 Analyse aspects of a geographic topic at a global scale I 3